intranda/goobi-plugin-administration-copyanchor/goobi-plugin-administration-linz/README.md

 ```

 ## Usage
 Login to Goobi and take a volume that you would like to become a Master Anchor.
-Open the METS-Editor, add a new metadata `InternalNote` and add as value `MasterAnchor`.
+Open the METS-Editor, add a new metadata `InternalNote` and add as value `AnchorMaster`.
 Make the desired changes to the anchor and copy the Identifier of the anchor.
 Safe and exit.

 Switch to "Administration" -> "AnchorCopyPlugin", add the identifier to the only available input box and hit "copyAnchorFileToProcesses".